 Haeinsa Temple Janggyeong Panjeon, the Depositories for the Tripitaka Koreana Woodblocks (1995)

 The Temple of Haeinsa is located in Mount Gaya is where you will find the biggest collection of Buddhist texts.
-These texts had been engraved in woodblocks sometime during the mid-13th century.
+These texts had been engraved in wood blocks sometime during the mid-13th century.
 The buildings of Janggyeong Panjeon, on the other hand, were constructed in the 15th century.
-The structure was made primarily to house the woodblocks and other exceptional works of art.
+The structure was made primarily to house the wood blocks and other exceptional works of art.

 Historic Villages of Korea: Hahoe and Yangdong (2010)

 The historic clan villages of Yangdon and Hahoe were founded during the 14th and 15th centuries.
-The layout of the villages depict the aristocratic Confucian culture of the Joseon Dynasty during that time.
+The layout of the villages depicts the aristocratic Confucian culture of the Joseon Dynasty during that time.
 At the same, the villages are sheltered by forested mountains providing a site of spiritual and physical nourishment.
 The surrounding landscape of the villages is also the subject of many poets’ works.

 Hwaseong Fortress (1997)

 This castle wall/fortress is located in Gyeonggi-do, South Korea.
 The fortress was built during the late 18th century and was commissioned in honor of the Joseon Dynasty.
-There are a total of 48 structures around the wall.
+There is a total of 48 structures around the wall.
 The fortress was reconstructed in the 1970s despite the fact that periodic maintenance has been done to preserve the original state of the structure.
 As one of the UNESCO World Heritage Sites in South Korea, various festivals and performances are held in the site.

 Jeju Volcanic Island and Lava Tubes (2007)

-This is the only natural site inscribed in the list of UNESCO World Heritage Sites in South Korea.
+This is the only natural site inscribed on the list of UNESCO World Heritage Sites in South Korea.
 This is a volcanic island within the Korean Peninsula.
-It is the largest island in South Korea, however it is also the smallest province.
+It is the largest island in South Korea, however, it is also the smallest province.
 The main feature for those who travel to Jeju is Hallasan – a dormant volcano and the country’s tallest mountain.
 The most recent eruption of this volcano was around 5,000 years ago.

 Jongmyo Shrine (1995)

 This is a Confucian shrine that was built to commemorate the memorial services of the royals that were deceased from the Joseon Dynasty.
 This is also the oldest Royal Confucian shrine and the oldest ritual ceremony since its establishment in the 14th century.
-It was inscribed into the list in 1995.
+It was inscribed on the list in 1995.

 Royal Tombs of the Joseon Dynasty (2009)

 This is another cultural site in the list of UNESCO World Heritage Sites in South Korea.
-There are 40 tombs scattered over 18 different locations in South Korea that is collectively recognized in this listing.
+There are 40 tombs scattered over 18 different locations in South Korea that are collectively recognized in this listing.
 These tombs were built to honor and pay respect to the ancestors of the Korean Joseon Dynasty and preserve their achievements.

 The Sokguram Grotto was built in the 8th century along the slopes of Mount Totham.
 The grotto features the monumental statue of Buddha.
 The sculptures and reliefs in the site are considered one of the best examples of Buddhist art in Asia.
 The Temple of Bulguksa was built in the late 8th century, too.
 These two form an important religious architectural complex in South Korea.